ResearchComputing/Documentation/docs/programming/MPI-Fortran.md

 mpirun -np 4 ./hello_world_mpi.exe
 ```

-It is important to note that on Alpine, there are 64 cores per
+It is important to note that on Alpine, there are at most 64 cores per
 node.
 For applications that require more than 64 processes, you will
 need to request multiple nodes in your job (i.e. modify the value for `-N`).